 With all the strength in demand in 2017 and 2018, it followed that the Cass Freight Expenditures Index also posted strong percentage increases throughout 2017 that continued throughout 2018 and into 2019.
 As we commented on the Shipments Index, we have to go back to the easy comparisons of 2009-2010 to find such large percentage increases.
-The current comparisons are anything but easy, but the July -1.4% and August -2.6% decreases are not indicative of an economy that expanding.
+The current comparisons are anything but easy, but the recent acceleration in the rate of decrease (July -1.4%, August -2.6%, September -4.5%) is not only not indicative of an economy that expanding but raises our concerns about economic contraction.

 After making several references to the weakness in spot pricing for trucking, we should probably show our readers some of the data and provide some explanation.
 The current discount of spot to contract pricing, in all modes of truckload (dry van is illustrated above), is large enough for shippers to increase the number of loads that they 'put out into the spot market.'
 This decreases demand in the contract market and increases demand in the spot market.
 We expect this marketplace behavior to continue until the spot market price firms up and begins to increase, or the contract price falls enough to materially narrow the gap, probably a degree of both.
 All of the Cass pricing indexes (Expenditures, Truckload Linehaul, and Intermodal) represent a mixture of both spot and contract pricing, as they are based on freight bills paid.
 Shippers flex the amount that they use the spot market.
-Understandably, data suggests that they are currently increasing the amount that they use the spot market.